awesto/django-shop/docs/reference/addresses.rst

 All the fields which make up an address, such as the addressee, the street name, zip code, etc. are part of the concrete model implementing an address.
 It is the merchant's responsibility to define which address fields are required for his needs.
 Therefore the base address model does not contain any address related fields, they instead have to be declared by the merchant.

-A concrete implementation of the shipping address model may look like this:
+A concrete implementation of the shipping address model may look like this, which by coincidence is similar to the address model as shipped by default.
+See below.

 .. code-block:: python